Sampling-based 3-D Line-of-Sight PWA Model Predictive Control for Autonomous Rendezvous and Docking with a Tumbling Target: Introduction

+(ii) The problem that PWA MPC may be unsolvable under complex constraints caused by the accumulated prediction error is considered and analyzed.
+Then a sampling-based idea is proposed to construct directional sampling intervals to drive linear predictions to the closer neighborhoods of the actual nonlinear states.
+Theoretical analysis of the proposed method applied in the SISO and MIMO system are also provided.
+Besides, the control inputs are imposed on the actual nonlinear dynamics rather than the PWA models.

+(iii) A singularity free strategy is proposed to realize continuous tracking by crossing the singularities of the angle states.

-The rest of this paper is arranged as follows.
-Section 2 provides the control model and the novel modeling of constraints.
-In section 3, the sampling-based PWA MPC is proposed.
-Section 4 illustrates the AR\&D and the singularity-free strategies.
-In section 5, numerical simulations are presented to demonstrate the effectiveness of proposed strategies.
-Finally, the conclusions are given in section 6.
+\textbf{\emph{Organization:}} The remainder of this study is arranged as follows.
+The proposed LOS-Euler RVD framework is formulated in Section 2.
+Section 3 presents the proposed sampling-based approach and analyzes the effectiveness theoretically, then the PWA MPC is designed based on the proposed approach.
+Section 4 illustrates the singularity free strategy.
+In Section 5, three different cases are provided to show the effectiveness of the proposed approaches.
+Section 6 sums up the conclusions.